 This should only be done when the water is clear or allows visibility.
 If the kayak has more room, you could stand and paddle while sight fishing.

 Most beginners have trouble when doing this.
 This helps to prevent high speed winds around from destabilizing the kayak and driving away any potential catch.
 Keep the rod’s tip low so the gusts of wind don’t push on it.
 Cast your rod in-between strong gusts of wind.

-During your kayak fishing, you somehow get amaze with the beauty of nature until such time you didn’t realize that were slowly keeping you away from your track.
-In case you get lost or have a huge catch that your kayak can’t handle, the radio can be your only link to communicate with others when you’re out if cellular network range.
+During your kayak fishing, you somehow get amaze with the beauty of nature until you realize that you were slowly going away from your track.
+In case you get lost or have a huge catch that your kayak can’t handle, the radio could be your only link to communicate with others when you’re out if cellular network range.
 Indeed, very helpful and useful.

 These include gloves, fish grips, nets, stringers, line cutters, pliers, knives, etc. Any person new to fishing should consider attaching barbs to the hooks as fish unhooking might be tricky.

 If the fish has sharp teeth or fins, wearing a padded glove can take the sting out.
 For strong-lipped fish, you require a pair of pliers to remove the hook from it.
 A net can be used to keep the fish in water so there isn’t too much drag on your vessel.